PhiLFitters/kafe2/README.rst

 stack (numpy, scipy, ...).
 Visualization of the data and the estimated model are provided by matplotlib.

+While *kafe2* supports both Python 2 and Python 3, the use of Python 3 is recommended.

 **Note**

 kafe2 is currently in a *beta* state.
 Most features are working as intended.
 However, bugs